-The face and neck lift is an operation designed to refresh and rejuvenate the ageing face.
+A Facelift is an operation designed to refresh and rejuvenate the ageing face.
+A Necklift is often part of a Facelift procedure and often directed at treating unsightly neck folds.
 Care must be taken to tailor the operation to the patients aims and towards individual facial structure and skin type.

 Typical concerns that the patient may have include: